F0903/dr-downloader/README.md

 [![Rust](https://github.com/F0903/dr-downloader/actions/workflows/rust.yml/badge.svg?branch=master)](https://github.com/F0903/dr-downloader/actions/workflows/rust.yml)
 # dr-downloader
-A downloader that downloads media from DR (Denmarks Radio) in parallel, and converts them to convenient MP4 files.
+A downloader that downloads media from DR (Danish Broadcasting Corporation) in parallel, and converts them to convenient MP4 files.

 To use, simply paste in an episode or season URL from DRTV.